Reviewing the rules for aerodromes (Part 139)

 - What is an 'accountable manager'?

 - The rules would require aerodrome personnel to nominate an 'accountable manager' responsible for meeting and reporting on compliance matters to CASA.
-This nomination could either be for a position in the organisation or an individual.
 The intent of this proposal is to improve communication flow and transparency in regulatory matters and would align the regulation with the way CASA already engages with aerodrome operators through the CASA Surveillance Manual.

 - How can I have my say on the rules?